0 hours 10 mins

 NOTE: I found this Honeyed Garlic sauce recipe at Food 52 (it was written by Carolina Gelen @carolinagelen) and made it not once, but four times my first month.
 The flavors were so spot on and I kept coming up with ways to use it.
 Each time, I took that basic recipe and played with it more and more until I got a sauce that worked for me and the recipes I intended to use it on.
 The idea of honey and roasted garlic is just a great one – thanks Carolina for the inspiration.
 I wanted to use this as a marinade and then sauce on poultry so I knew I’d be adding more lemon and some Calabrian chilis Her original recipe used vanilla extract (love it!) but I was looking for some fall flavors and went with maple instead.
 One of the biggest changes I made was the amount of oil used and the type.
 I went with olive oil for taste and less of it to make a thicker sauce.
 I also completely removed the water.
 I wasn’t looking for a dressing but rather a marinade, sauce or glaze.
 This recipe mix gave me just that.

 This is the perfect garlicky, sweet, lemony and slightly spicy sauce that you can put on almost anything.
 I love it!
-My favorite use of this so far has been my Garlic & Honey Roasted Turkey Thighs recipe.
-By using the sauce first as a marinade and then as a warm sauce, I doubled up the flavors.
-After you make this simple sauce, be sure to try that recipe first.
+My favorite use of this so far has been on poultry.
+Chicken, turkey and cornish hens have all tasted great basted with this in the last 1/2 hour of cooking.
+By using the sauce first as a marinade (Let the poultry sit in the marinade for 2 hours then remove from the marinade and roast.
+Be sure to discard the marinade.) and then as a warm sauce (heat a fresh batch of the marinade/sauce), I doubled up the flavors.
+After you make this simple sauce, be sure to try it on poultry.

 I then used this same sauce as a glaze for my Honey & Garlic Roasted Salmon…Fabulous!
-Grab that recipe too.
 I really up the lemon in that one by serving it with additional lemon wedges on the side.

 Playing with my food is what I do…being inspired by great chefs is a reason to get in the kitchen.
-This was a fun experiment and I got a new sauce and two new dishes out of it (many more to come, I’m sure.).
+This was a fun experiment and I got a new sauce and two new ways to use it (many more to come, I’m sure.).
 Hope you’ll try my version soon.